mattdesl/word-wrapper/README.md

 #### `lines = wordwrap.lines(text[, opt])`

-Takes the same parameters as the above method, but returns a list of "lines" for manual text layout/rendering.
-Each "line" is an object with `{ start, end }` indices that can be used with `text.substring(start, end)`.
+Takes the same parameters as the above method, but returns a list of "lines" objects for manual text layout/rendering.
+A "line" is typically an object with `{ start, end }` indices that can be used with `text.substring(start, end)`.
+The "line" is the return value from the `measure` function, so it may also include application-specific data (i.e. to avoid re-computing line widths).

 ## measure

 To layout glyphs in 2D space, you typically will need to measure the width of each glyph (and its x-advance, kerning, etc) to determine the maximum number of glyphs that can fit within a specified *available width*.

-You can pass a custom `measure` function which takes the text being wrapped, the current `start` (inclusive) and `end` (exclusive) indices into the string, and the desired `width`.
+You can pass a custom `measure` function which takes the text being wrapped, the `start` (inclusive) and `end` (exclusive) indices into the string, and the desired `width`.
 The return value should be an object with `{ start, end }` indices, representing the actual glyphs that can be rendered within those bounds.
-Some applications may also choose to return more data here (like the line width, to avoid having to compute it again later), this object is used in the output of `wordwrap.lines()`.

 For example, a Canvas2D implementation that uses monospace fonts might look like this: